Georgia Northern Mountain District Tournament

 Ridiculous rulemaking.
 Please spare me any “observation” or “framework” that attempts to narrow the resolution or to impose all of the burden on your opponent(s) (e.g., “Unless the other side carries every issue, I win the debate”).

 Other pet peeves.
-These include: not standing during speeches, answering for your partner, claiming that you proved something without reading evidence, claiming evidence says something it doesn’t, rudeness, speaking faster than you can organize thoughts, failing to clash, forgetting that debate is ultimately about persuasion, debating during prep time, etc. Avoid hyperbole: not every issue leads to “global thermonuclear war”.
+These include: not standing during speeches, not using all of your time (particularly during speeches but also during questioning) answering for your partner, claiming that you proved something without reading evidence, claiming evidence says something it doesn’t, rudeness, speaking faster than you can organize thoughts, failing to clash, forgetting that debate is ultimately about persuasion, debating during prep time (or after the round has ended), or asserting without specificity that "We won everything" or "They dropped everything," etc. Also, avoid hyperbole: not every issue leads to “global thermonuclear war”.

 Feedback.
 Some students find my feedback very helpful.
 Even if you don’t, it’s not a time for arguing against the decision or for being disrespectful, which is counterproductive with me.

 My background.
 I was a Policy debater who also competed in Congress, Extemp, and OO.
-I’ve coached PF.
+I’ve coached PF primarily and judge L-D predominantly.
 I am an international business attorney and former law school professor, with a background in Economics and experience working on Capitol Hill.
-I also teach and tutor ELA, History, and SAT (Reading/Writing); words matter.
+I also teach and tutor AP courses such as History and ELA as well as SAT (Reading/Writing); words matter.

 The above thoughts apply to all forms of debate.
-I judge a fair amount, primarily PF and L-D. Below are some thoughts specific to those types of debate:
+I judge a fair amount, primarily PF and L-D. (I try not to judge Policy because I still value persuasive delivery; exchanging cases is no substitute for that.)
+Below are some thoughts specific to those types of debate:

 PF—

 --I prefer line-by-line refutation.
 I am not a fan of dropping or conceding arguments.
 I do not appreciate attempts to reduce the debate to “voters,” ignoring other arguments.
-This is particularly inappropriate when done during your side’s first two-minute speech.
+This is particularly inappropriate when done during your side’s three-minute speech.

 --No “scripted” speeches after the initial presentations of cases.
 Clash is key.